Home > Understanding Cortisol

 (located at the base of the brain)

-Image of the adrenal glands, located above the kidneys
+The adrenal glands, located above the kidneys.

 Adrenal glands